 The elective courses are graduate ECON courses different from the required PhD courses or, with permission from the Graduate Chair, graduate courses in other subjects.
 Students should ensure that their chosen elective courses give them adequate preparation for meeting the field examination requirement.
 Please see the Satisfactory Progress Guidelines for more details.

 ECON 900 is a required course in which all PhD candidates must register and present their own original research in progress, starting from the Fall term of the second year.
 To receive a passing grade in ECON 900 students must complete a research paper under the supervision of a faculty member and formally present the paper in the Brown Bag department seminar.
 Normally the supervising faculty member is the student’s senior PhD supervisor.

 Students must complete an original and significant PhD thesis.
 Students should choose an area of research as early as possible and work with a senior supervisor specializing in the area.
 Please consult the Faculty Index for faculty fields of research.

-Research standards and oral examination
+Research standards and thesis defence

 PhD theses must meet the standards set out in the Graduate General Regulations 1.9 - 1.11.

 An oral examination (defense) of the thesis research is required and should follow the university best practices for the conduct of a thesis defence.